passthefist/dev_container/README.md

 ![opening code repo](docs/img/first-repo.png)

-### 5. Start the Docker Container and Webserver ###
+### 6. Start Docker and the Webserver ###

 The easiest way to do this is using the command line in Visual Studio Code.
-If you're on Windows, you already did this as part of installing Docker.
-If not, you can open the it from the Terminal menu.
+The [command line](docs/Glossary.md#command-line-console) is a more powerful way developers, hackers, and really anyone doing I.T. work interact with computers.
+Typically, we interact with computers graphically with a mouse and all that, but the command line is more primitive.
+It only takes text based commands and only shows text based output.
+A user types a command on the prompt line and hits enter to run it, which is why it's called the command line interface.
+The results of the command are shown on the next line as the output.

-This video shows how to open the terminal in Visual Studio Code and a sample command that echoes some text back as output.
+Another name for the command line is the terminal, and this video shows how to open it in Visual Studio Code.
+It also shows a sample command to run.
+The command is called `echo`, which takes some text and echoes what was typed as output on the next line after it's run when the user presses enter.

 https://github.com/passthefist/dev_container/assets/279303/5c6051e5-3922-4e1b-8459-95320c8f74eb

-This is the [command line console](docs/Glossary.md#command-line-console), which is a more direct and powerful interface to the [operating system](docs/Glossary.md#operating-sytem) than the graphical desktop environment.
-It takes a command typed on the prompt line, executing it once a user hits enter.
-Here, we'll be using it to build and run our Docker container with the `docker-compose` command.
+Here, we'll be using it to build and run our server with the `docker-compose` command.
 It has options such as `build`, `up`, and `down` to build, start, and stop containers respectively.

-First, build the container by typing `docker-compose build` in the prompt and hitting enter.
-Then type `docker-compose up` and hit enter.
+First, create and build the server by typing `docker-compose build` in the prompt and hitting enter.
+Then type `docker-compose up` and hit enter to run it.
 It should look similar to this video.

 https://github.com/passthefist/dev_container/assets/279303/c61818f3-e1e3-4535-8c2b-32a416766767